alces-software/metalware/docs/design/05-asset-layout.md

 Creating an asset `layout` is the same in many ways to the creation of an `asset`.
 It still is created from a `type` and goes through the editor like an `asset`.
-It should also be stored in in subdirectories by type BUT the layout name should also be unique.
+It should also be stored in subdirectories by type BUT the layout name should also be unique.

 The asset `layouts` will however be stored in a different base